-In June 1996, NMFS conducted another stock assessment to examine the status of LCS stocks.
+In June 1996, NMFS convened another stock assessment to examine the status of LCS stocks.
 The 1996 stock assessment found no clear evidence that LCS stocks were rebuilding and concluded that "[a]nalyses indicate that recovery is more likely to occur with reductions in effective fishing mortality rate of 50 [percent] or more."
 In response to these results, in 1997, NMFS reduced the LCS commercial quota by 50 percent to 1,285 mt dw and the recreational retention limit to two LCS, SCS, and pelagic sharks combined per trip with an additional allowance of two Atlantic sharpnose sharks per person per trip (62 FR 16648, April 2, 1997).
 In this same rule, NMFS established an annual commercial quota for SCS of 1,760 mt dw and prohibited possession of five species.
 As a result of litigation, NMFS prepared additional economic analyses on the 1997 LCS quotas and was allowed to maintain those quotas during resolution of the case.

-3.1.1.2 1999 Fishery Management Plan for Atlantic Tunas, Swordfish, & Sharks
+3.1.1.2 1999 Fishery Management Plan for Atlantic Tunas, Swordfish, & Sharks commercial and recreational fisheries.
+The 1999 FMP replaced the 1993 Atlantic Shark FMP.
+Management measures related to sharks that changed in the 1999 FMP included:

 In June 1998, NMFS held another LCS stock assessment.
-The 1998 stock assessment (NMFS, 1998a) found that LCS were overfished and would not rebuild under the 1997 harvest levels.
-Based in part on the results of the 1998 stock assessment, in April 1999, NMFS published the 1999 FMP which included numerous measures to rebuild or prevent overfishing of Atlantic sharks in commercial and recreational fisheries.
-The 1999 FMP replaced the 1993 FMP.
-Management measures related to sharks that changed in the 1999 FMP included:
+The 1998 stock assessment found that LCS were overfished and would not rebuild under 1997 harvest levels.
+Based in part on the results of the 1998 stock assessment, in April 1999, NMFS published the 1999 FMP which included numerous measures to rebuild or prevent overfishing of Atlantic sharks in